Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Introduction

-Our findings reveal a concerning picture among Cursor-adopting GitHub open-source projects.
-First, the adoption of Cursor leads to significant, large, but transient velocity increases: projects experience 3-5x increases in lines added in the first adoption month, but gains dissipate after two months.
-Concurrently, we observe persistent technical debt accumulation: static analysis warnings increase by 30\% and code complexity increases by 41\% post-adoption according to the \citet{borusyak2024revisiting} DiD estimator.
+Our findings reveal a concerning picture among GitHub open-source projects adopting Cursor.
+First, the adoption of Cursor leads to significant, large, but transient velocity increases: Projects experience 3-5x increases in lines added in the first adoption month, but gains dissipate after two months.
+Concurrently, we observe persistent technical debt accumulation: Static analysis warnings increase by 30\% and code complexity increases by 41\% post-adoption according to the \citet{borusyak2024revisiting} DiD estimator.
 Panel GMM models reveal that accumulated technical debt subsequently reduces future velocity, creating a self-reinforcing cycle.
-Notably, Cursor adoption still leads to significant code complexity increases even when models control for project velocity dynamics.
+Notably, Cursor adoption still leads to significant increases in code complexity, even when models control for project velocity dynamics.

 These findings carry important implications for research and practice.
-Our longitudinal evidence of how LLM agent assistants affect real-world software projects reveals complex temporal dynamics between AI-augmented velocity gains and quality outcomes, warranting further investigation.
-For practitioners, our results suggest that deliberate process adaptations---those scaling quality assurance with AI-era velocity---are necessary to realize sustained benefits from the use of LLM agent assistants.
-Our findings also highlight the need for quality assurance as a first-class design citizen in AI-driven development tools, pointing to possible directions for improvement in tool design and model training.
+Our longitudinal evidence of how Cursor affects real-world software projects reveals complex temporal dynamics between AI-augmented velocity gains and quality outcomes (Figure~\ref{fig:theory}), warranting further investigation.
+For practitioners, our results suggest that deliberate process adaptations---those that scale quality assurance with AI-era velocity---are necessary to realize sustained benefits from the use of LLM agent assistants.
+Our findings also highlight the need for quality assurance as a first-class design citizen in AI-driven development tools and workflows, suggesting directions for improvement in tool design and model training.